These crab facts provide information about the importance of crabs in the marine ecosystem.

 Moreover, sideways walking gives crabs the advantage in various terrains; they can easily navigate rugged surfaces to outmaneuver predators.
 Additionally, this walking style gives them a broader field of view, making it easier to detect threats and locate food.

 Most crabs are naturally curious beings.
 Most divers meet a handful of these curious crustaceans underwater.
-One example of a curious crab is the Fiddler Crab which uses its curiosity to explore new territories and meet female counterparts.
-They wave their claws to attract female crabs and intimidate rivals.
+One example of a curious crab is the Fiddler Crab, which uses its curiosity to explore new territories and meet female counterparts.
+Fiddler crabs wave their claws to attract a female crab and intimidate rivals.
 This wave helps the crab survive, enabling it to protect its territory and reproduce.

 Meanwhile, the Hermit Crab continually searches for new homes in the sea.
 Moreover, they don't choose any available option but patiently evaluate their possible new homes.
 This behavior shows that these crabs are curious about new environments and are not interested in simply outgrowing their current shell.